PAPAshady/PAPAshady/README.md

     this.lastName = 'Zamani'
     this.age = new Date().getFullYear() - 2003
     this.location = 'Iran, Isfahan'
-    this.skills = ['Html', 'CSS', 'Javascript', 'Tailwind', 'SASS', 'React JS'] }
+    this.skills = ['Html', 'CSS', 'Javascript', 'Tailwind', 'SASS', 'React JS', 'Redux tool-kit'] }
 }
 ```

-Welcome to my GitHub profile!
-I’m a passionate Front-End Developer from Isfahan, Iran, with a love for turning ideas into beautiful, interactive web experiences.
-At 22, I’m on a journey to create stunning websites and applications that users love to interact with.
+I’m a passionate Front-End Developer with a love for turning ideas into beautiful, interactive web experiences.
+I’m on a journey to create stunning websites and applications that users love to interact with.

 ## 🌟 A Bit About Me
 I specialize in building engaging, responsive web interfaces using a mix of technologies.
 I’m always eager to learn and grow, and right now, I’m diving into React to expand my skill set and build even more dynamic applications.